11eerrrdd11/recommendations-ai/README.md

     - Add contractor to project with the following roles
         - Editor
         - Recommendations Ai Admin
+- Create an optimizely account and add ojapringe@gmail.com as developer

 ## Deploy recommendations Ai backend